OData/v3ProtocolDocument/OData.markdown

 #### 8.10.4.2.
 Invoking a Service Operation

-To invoke a ServiceOperation the Request URL used MUST begin with the URL of the Service Document, followed by a path segment containing the Name or Namespace Qualified Name of the ServiceOperation and optionally parentheses.
+To invoke a service operation the request URL used MUST begin with the URL of the Service Document, followed by a path segment containing the name or namespace-qualified name of the service operation and optionally parentheses.

 For example: